pauleveritt/kaybee/docs/using/app.rst

 Sure would be a great place to store document state, instead of passing around a "site".
 At the moment, Kaybee doesn't plan to go that far.

+- Using the Sphinx app in the html context